Hiking My Spiritual Path

-As a book reviewer, publisher, and literary agent in the field of contemporary spirituality, I’ve received a mountain of books, manuscripts, and other media promising me accelerated enlightenment, total wellness, and sure-fire, divinely approved methods to achieve personal wealth and power.
+As an editor, publisher, and literary agent in the field of contemporary spirituality, I’ve received a mountain of books, manuscripts, and other media promising me accelerated enlightenment, total wellness, and sure-fire, divinely approved methods to achieve personal wealth and power.

 If even a fraction of these spiritual nostrums had delivered the goods, my life would have become a series of ever-brightening explosions of greater consciousness, finally culminating in the full flowering of Affluent Guruhood.
 That seems to be the American way of spiritual evolution.